AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

     end Main;

-In Ada, everything that appears between the :ada:`if` and :ada:`then` keywords is the conditional expression, no parentheses required.
+In Ada, everything that appears between the :ada:`if` and :ada:`then` keywords is the conditional expression, no parentheses are required.
 Comparison operators are the same except for:

 ========== ======= ==========